geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 Yes, I mean, that's the main goal.

 ##### **Geohot** [[00:01:54](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=114)]
 Yeah.
 Yeah, so post-op is a requirement to, so now it works with rangeify.
 If you set rangeify equals one, you'll now get optimized kernels instead of unoptimized kernels.
 We had to basically move the optimizer after the rangeification.
 So like kernel.py had tons of references to shape trackers and shape trackers going away.
 So this was kind of the first step.
 I'm glad it finally got merged last week, even if there are some minor regressions.
 The, this will also let us do a whole bunch of other things.
 I have the PR up.
 I don't know if your tests are failing.
 I have to look into why.
 But we could move the reduce collapse, like the A range reduce collapse, to before optimizations.
 We could do a lot of stuff before we run the optimizer, because now, like the optimizer runs after the lower.
-So we couldn't do things like the...
+So we couldn't do things like the..
 Reduction of A range until we ran the lower, and we couldn't run the lower until we ran optimizations.
 But now we can do that.
 So yeah, that changes.
 And then the main thing that I have to work on for the next couple of weeks is the cost function in rangeify.
-So there's an implicit cost function in the scheduler about when you want to do...
-There's always a trade-off between basically...
+So there's an implicit cost function in the scheduler about when you want to do..
+There's always a trade-off between basically..
 I don't know.

 ##### **Hooved** [[00:03:24](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=204)]
 I don't know.

 ##### **Geohot** [[00:03:25](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=205)]
 Compute, storage, and locality.
 These things are like three points on a triangle.
 So like compute and storage is an obvious trade-off.
-You can either...
+You can either..
 You want to have A times two?
-Well, you can either...
+Well, you can either..
 You use A times two twice, right?
 You already have A stored.
 You can either recompute A times two both times, or you can store A times two and load from it.
 And in that case, it's probably always worth it to recompute.
 But you have to have a cost function here, because these things get more complicated.
-And then you have this locality trade-off, which says basically the...
+And then you have this locality trade-off, which says basically the..
 Like, all storage is not created equal.
 If you are going to store something and use it right away, this is a lot less bad than having to store basically like A and A times two for the entire duration of the whole graph.
 Right?
 Like if you need A and A times two for the backward pass, you should definitely be recomputing.
 A times two over by the backward pass.
-I think there was a...
+I think there was a..
 I forget what the name was for this.
-There's a name for like...
-You can store a lot...
+There's a name for like..
+You can store a lot..

 ##### **Chenyu** [[00:04:40](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=280)]
 Gradient accumulation?
 Gradient checkpointing.

 ##### **Geohot** [[00:04:45](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=285)]
 Gradient checkpointing.
 Yeah, yeah, yeah.
 Yeah, gradient checkpointing.
 So gradient checkpointing is a form of this trade-off about locality.
-So, and then this locality trade-off also persists at...
+So, and then this locality trade-off also persists at..
 The really nice thing about this stuff and getting it right is it's identical at every layer.
 So everything that we want to do at the global layer also applies at the local layer, also applies at the register layer.
 So yeah, hopefully when we get the formulation of this stuff correct, it will all kind of fall into place.
 I read the Triton paper this weekend.
-About their...
+About their..
 It's interesting.
-They don't like...
+They don't like..
 Nothing I've read seems as good as Rangeify.
 Like, the Triton paper is talking about how they're representing their shapes in this.
 Kind of like what we do with TensorCore.
-They divide everything up into...
+They divide everything up into..
 They make every axis a two.
 And then you can flip all your twos around, right?
 And then this is a linear transformation.
 To move your twos around.
 And then all these things can be expressed as linear transformations.
 Like a reshape and a permute.
-Yeah, so...
-But it's still like...
+Yeah, so..
+But it's still like..
 They still have this concept of reshape and permute.
 I feel like that should be dealt with at an earlier level.
 Instead of doing the reshape and the permutes on your layout, which is what the Shape Tracker was doing.
-You can do this on...
+You can do this on..
 I mean, I guess it's still your layout, but it's at the bufferize.
-It's only the layout in the...
+It's only the layout in the..
 In memory.
 That you're optimizing.
 It's not this like nebulous idea of a layout.
-There should be no...
-Like, if you have something that's like...
+There should be no..
+Like, if you have something that's like..
 Plus one.
 If you have something that's like buffer, plus one.
 Permute, plus one.
 This is ridiculous, right?
 There's no reason at all you should store that middle one.
 Because you can just load from it permuted.
 So the old way we used to think about this was pushing the permute.
 But forget pushing the permute.
-Just think about what the actual...
+Just think about what the actual..
 What the actual ranges are of these things.
 And realize that the two plus ones are element-wise ops on the exact same ranges.
 So.
 Yeah.
-I think it's...
+I think it's..
 I think it's good.
-I've now read all the...
+I've now read all the..
 The Halide and the TVM.
 And see how they do this kind of stuff.
-I mean, it is...
+I mean, it is..
 They have a very like range-ified view of things.
 TVM has really nice syntax too.
-Like TVM lets you...
-Most things in TVM...
+Like TVM lets you..
+Most things in TVM..
 And I guess Halide too.
-Are...
-Are...
-Are...
-Are...
-Are...
-Are...
-Like you can like...
+Are..
+Are..
+Are..
+Are..
+Are..
+Are..
+Like you can like..
 You want to permute.
-You can say...
+You can say..
 B sub i comma j equals a sub j comma i.
 And I feel like that's like a really nice syntax.
-So...
+So..
 I'm going to work on that syntax.
 I'm going to work on the range-ified cost function.
-And then...
+And then..
 A bunch of cleanup still around post-opt.
 Fixing this pad too.
 If there's speed regressions.
-And if there's...
+And if there's..

 ##### **Geohot** [[00:07:50](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=470)]
 Bugs.
 Yeah.
 Yeah.